apache/spark/docs/sql-programming-guide.md

 from pyspark.sql import SQLContext sqlContext = SQLContext(sc)

-# A JSON dataset is pointed by path.
+# A JSON dataset is pointed to by path.
 # The path can be either a single text file or a directory storing text files.
 path = "examples/src/main/resources/people.json"
-# Create a SchemaRDD from the file(s) pointed by path
+# Create a SchemaRDD from the file(s) pointed to by path
 people = sqlContext.jsonFile(path)

 # The inferred schema can be visualized using the printSchema() method.